manasviv19/manasvi.github.io/README.md

 - Analyzed and classified genetic variations into nine distinct classes based on evidence from clinical literature, ensuring accurate categorization.
 - Conducted exploratory data analysis (EDA) to clean the data, identify statistical patterns, detect anomalies, and assess feature distributions.
--Applied One-Hot encoding and Response Encoding for categorical features based on their significant relationship with the target variable.
+- Applied One-Hot encoding and Response Encoding for categorical features based on their significant relationship with the target variable.
--Trained and evaluated multiple models including Logistic Regression, Linear SVM, Naive Bayes, Random Forest Classifier, and Stacked Models.
+- Trained and evaluated multiple models including Logistic Regression, Linear SVM, Naive Bayes, Random Forest Classifier, and Stacked Models.

 ## Academic Projects
 ### Econometrics (_Jan 2024 – May 2024_)